aiven/devportal/docs/products/flink/howto/connect-kafka.rst

 Example: Define a Flink table using the standard connector over topic in Confluent Avro format
 ----------------------------------------------------------------------------------------------
-The Aiven for Apache Kafka service called ``demo-kafka`` includes a topic called ``metric-topict`` that holds a stream of student data in Confluent Avro format.
+The Aiven for Apache Kafka service called ``demo-kafka`` includes a topic called ``metric-topict`` that holds a stream of metrics in Confluent Avro format.

 You can define a ``metrics_in`` Flink table by selecting ``demo-kafka`` as the integration service and writing the following SQL schema: